 Great question!
 We usually refer to coffee as a bean, but coffee isn’t actually related to your green beans or chickpeas at home.
 Coffee is the seed of the coffee fruit, which produces red or purple “cherries.”
 It grows on trees in the tropics of Cancer and Capricorn, on the North and South of the equator.

 Arabica vs Robusta – What’s the deal?

-These are the two main categories for coffee - think the tomato sauce in the fridge or pantry debate, but for the coffee world!
-There are dozens of coffee varietals (Bourbon, Caturra, Pacamara, Geisha, etc,) but they all fall within the Arabica or Robusta classification.
+These are the two main categories for coffee - and there are dozens of coffee varietals (Bourbon, Caturra, Pacamara, Geisha, etc,) but they all fall within the Arabica or Robusta classification.